casus/minterpy/README.md

 ---

-``minterpy`` is an open-source python package for multivariate generalisations of the classical Newton and Lagrange interpolation schemes as well as related tasks.
-It is based on an optimized re-implementation of the multivariate interpolation prototype algorithm (*MIP*) by Hecht et al.\ :footcite:`Hecht2020` and thereby provides software solutions that lift the curse of dimensionality from interpolation tasks.
+`minterpy` is an open-source Python package for a multivariate generalization of the classical Newton and Lagrange interpolation schemes as well as related tasks.
+It is based on an optimized re-implementation of the multivariate interpolation prototype algorithm (*MIP*) by Hecht et al.[^1] and thereby provides software solutions that lift the curse of dimensionality from interpolation tasks.
-While interpolation occurs as the bottleneck of most computational challenges, ``minterpy`` aims to free empirical sciences from their computational limitations.
+While interpolation occurs as the bottleneck of most computational challenges, `minterpy` aims to free empirical sciences from their computational limitations.

-``minterpy`` is continuously extended and improved by adding further functionality and modules that provide novel digital solutions to a broad field of computational challenges, including but not limited to:
+`minterpy` is continuously extended and improved by adding further functionality and modules that provide novel digital solutions to a broad field of computational challenges, including but not limited to: